Kachin people: 2011–2013 conflict in Kachin State

 Following the 2011 election of Thein Sein as President of Myanmar additional ceasefires were signed with many of the largest ethnic armed organizations (EAOs) signaling reconciliation.
-However, on June 9, 2011, Tatmadaw forces broke the 17-year ceasefire and launched an armed offensive against the KIO along the Taping River near a hydroelectric plant.
+However, on 9 June 2011, Tatmadaw forces broke the 17-year ceasefire and launched an armed offensive against the KIO along the Taping River near a hydroelectric plant.
 During the attack, Tatmadaw forces abducted KIO Lance Corporal Chang Ying only to return his tortured body days later.
 The move prompted retaliation from KIO and began a series of deadly skirmishes between the two.

 Ongoing conflict between the KIA and Tatmadaw has led to a large-scale refugee crisis with over 100,000 Kachin people displaced.
-These internally displaced people (IDPs) often attempt to cross the border into neighboring China.
+These internally displaced people (IDPs) often attempt to cross the border into neighbouring China.
 In 2011, however, Kachin IDPs were forcibly sent back to Myanmar and denied refugee status by the Chinese government.
 This lack of recognition as refugees or asylum seekers has forced many Kachin peoples to form large IDP camps in Myanmar.
 Only IDP camps in Tatmadaw controlled areas, however, are provided access to UN convoys and international aid.
 International actors attempting to provide aid in KIA controlled areas are often denied access by the Myanmar government on the basis of security.

 By 2012 fighting between KIA and Tatmadaw forces escalated to all regions of the Kachin state.
 After multiple rounds of discussion, President Thein Sein declared a temporary ceasefire in May 2013 against the desires of Tatmadaw commanders on the ground.
 By the end of the two year conflict, an estimated 100,000 Kachin people were displaced.